Triangulated categories of relative 1-motives: Motivic Picard functor

-We now apply $a^\tr$, use the isomorphism $a^\tr\Sigma^\infty\simeq \Sigma^\infty_\tr a^\tr$, Corollary~\ref{cor:Picard_tr}, and the cancellation theorem: this yields an isomorphism
+We now apply $a^\tr$, use the isomorphism $a^\tr\Sigma^\infty\simeq \Sigma^\infty_\tr a^\tr$, Corollary~\ref{cor:Picard_tr}, and the cancellation theorem \cite{Voevodsky_Cancellation}: this yields an isomorphism

-We are now in position to connect with the results of \cite{BVK}: modulo this isomorphism, the distinguished triangles of Corollary~\ref{cor:Picard_tr} for $\mathrm{P}^\tr(X/k)$ give an alternative proof of the computation of $\RPic(X)$ in \cite[Corollary 9.6.1]{BVK} in the special case $X$ smooth projective and $\BQ$-coefficients. \end{remark}
+We are now in position to connect with the results of \cite{BVK}: modulo this isomorphism, the distinguished triangles of Corollary~\ref{cor:Picard_tr} for $\mathrm{P}^\tr(X/k)$ give an alternative proof of \cite[Corollary 9.6.1]{BVK} in the special case where $X$ is smooth projective and we have $\BQ$-coefficients. \end{remark}

 \begin{lemma} Let $k$ be a perfect field.
 We have for $M\in \DM^{\eff}_{n,c}(k)$ a natural isomorphism